huynle/ogpt.nvim/README.md

     "opts": {
-      "template": "A template using possible variable: {{filetype}} (neovim filetype), {{input}} (the selected text) an {{argument}} (provided on the command line)", "strategy": "replace", # or "display" or "append" or "edit" "params": { # parameters according to the official OpenAI API "model": "mistral:7b", # or any other model supported by `"type"` in the OpenAI API, use the playground for reference "stop": [
+      "template": "A template using possible variable: {{filetype}} (neovim filetype), {{input}} (the selected text) an {{argument}} (provided on the command line)", "strategy": "replace", # or "display" or "append" or "edit" "params": { # parameters according to the official Ollama API "model": "mistral:7b", # or any other model supported by `"type"` in the Ollama API, use the playground for reference "stop": [
           "```" # a string used to stop the model
         ]